Fill your College Details

 1. What is C programming, and why is it widely used?

-• It is a structured and portable language.
+• It's a structure and portable language

 2. Write a program to print "Hello, World!"